rootisgod/rootisgod/_drafts/Automating-Azure-With-Ansible-Part-1-Environment-Setup.md

 ![](../assets/images/2020/Automating-Azure-With-Ansible/010.png)

 Now, we will have a 'Service Principal' created.
-Note down the 3 items highlighted (not in a file Git tracks!).
+Note down the 3 items highlighted (not in a file Git tracks though!).

 ![](../assets/images/2020/Automating-Azure-With-Ansible/015.png)

-Then, click 'Certificates & secrets' and choose 'New client secret' and add a name and a duration (a year is recommended just so you never ever forget it exists, choose never expires with caution!)
+Then, click 'Certificates & secrets' and choose 'New client secret' and add a name and a duration (a year is recommended just so you protect yourself slightly from forgetting about it and if it ever somehow gets leaked into the wild.
+Choose never expires with caution!)

 ![](../assets/images/2020/Automating-Azure-With-Ansible/020.png)